vpenso/kubernetes-example/docs/README.md

 - `kube-proxy` - Manages network on the host to perform connection forwarding.

 Runs on top of the container runtime (i.e. Docker, containerd)

-### Pods

-Basic unit of organization in Kubernetes (the atom of scheduling & placement):

-- Everything in a Pod will be deployed together, at the same time, in the same location
-- Can be one container, or multiple tightly coupled containers (and volumes)
-- The Pod shares a network namespace to the container(s)
-  - Multiple **containers within a single Pod share an IP address**
-  - Containers within a Pod **see each other through localhost** (for IPC)
-- Pods have a managed life-cycle, bound to a node (restart in place)
-- Pods have a unique specifications (optimized for the container in the Pod)

-Pods considered to be **ephemeral** rather than durable entities

-A replication controller schedules/manages multiple copies of a pod.

 ### Service